3-Day Douro Valley Itinerary Without a Car (From Pinhao)

 We loved our morning hike from Ervedosa with Antonio!

-He picked us up from our hotel, and our six-hour hiking and winery tour started with a scenic drive along a stretch of National Road 222, famed for its narrow winding curves.
+Antonio picked us up from our hotel, and our private six-hour hiking and winery tour started with a scenic drive along a stretch of National Road 222, famed for its narrow winding curves.

 In Ervedosa, we took a loop hike along village trails, past terraced vineyards with hand-built stone walls and through fields of yellow wildflowers.